-- 6.7.1 Make ADA improvements to playgrounds and senior center grounds. - 6.7.2 Reconfigure Joe Stephenson Park field and irrigation system as described in the 2017 POSTR Master Plan. - 6.7.3 Develop up to 13 miles of extensions and connections to the existing trails system to significantly improve the connectivity within Bayfield. - 6.7.4 Develop the 23 acre parcel between Joe Stephenson Park and Senior Center with trail and river access development, enhancement of wetlands habitat, roadway improvements and parking. - 6.7.5 Renovate the parking at Joe Stephenson Park to improve safety and access to the park. - 6.7.6 Replace playground equipment at Eagle and Joe Stephenson Parks. - 6.7.7 Determine if land acquisition is necessary for athletic field expansion.
+- Reconfigure Joe Stephenson Park field and irrigation system as described in the 2017 POSTR Master Plan. - Develop up to 13 miles of extensions and connections to the existing trails system to significantly improvethe connectivity within Bayfield. - Develop the 23 acre parcel between Joe Stephenson Park and Senior Center with trail and river access development, enhancement of wetlands habitat, roadway improvements and parking. - Renovate the parking at Joe Stephenson Park to improve safety and access to the park. - Replace playground equipment at Eagle and Joe Stephenson Parks. - Determine if land acquisition is necessary for athletic field expansion.

-RECOMMENDATION 6.8: Update the Town's policy requiring dedication of park land or fee in lieu.
+RECOMMENDATION 67.8: Work with the Upper Pine River Fire Protection District to keep the Wildland Urban Interface map updated and implement measures to reduce the fire risk to the Town of Bayfield and surrounding areas.
+Update the Town's policy requiring dedication of park land or fee in lieu.